NT6_SAFER.INF(for Windows Vista and newer versions) and

 XP_SAFER.INFare packaged in the digitally signed (compressed) cabinet file

-SAFER.CABand verify its digital signature, then extract its contents, right-click the extracted installation script
+SAFER.CABand verify its digital signature, then open it in Windows Explorer, extract its contents, right-click the extracted installation script